On the functoriality of the space of equivariant smooth $h$-cobordisms: -cobordisms on manifolds with corners

 \subsection{The space of $h$-cobordisms}

-\begin{defn} A \ourdefn{diffeomorphism of $h$-cobordisms} $W \cong W'$ over $M$ is an (equivariant) diffeomorphism of manifolds with corners whose composition with the germ of the lower collar of $W$ is the germ of the given lower collar of $W'$.
+\begin{defn} A \ourdefn{diffeomorphism of $h$-cobordisms} $W \cong W'$ over $M$ is an (equivariant) diffeomorphism of manifolds with corners whose composition with the germ of the lower collar of $W$ is the germ of the lower collar of $W'$.
+A \ourdefn{{\mirror} diffeomorphism} between {\mirror} $h$-cobordims is one whose extension to the doubles is also a diffeomorphism.
+An \ourdefn{encased diffeomorphism} is a mirror diffeomorphism that also commutes with the \rhsperiod \end{defn}